-Theology and Religious Studies has the same fundamental purpose as the other disciplines in the University: intellectual training, the formation of a mature intellect.
-Within this general framework the department serves a two-fold purpose.
-It provides the theology and religious studies sequence of the core curriculum and it offers a program of courses leading to a Bachelor of Arts degree in theology and religious studies.
+Theology and Religious Studies contributes to the fundamental task of the University as a whole: the fostering of students' human and personal growth through intellectual training, the formation of perceptive and critical minds.
+To this end the department supplies courses in theology and religious studies for the core curriculum that are designed to meet the needs and interests of individual students, whatever their field of study.
+It also offers a program of courses leading to a Bachelor of Arts degree in Theology and Religious Studies.